imyogeshgaur/aapke-notes/README.md

   FRONTEND_URL = http://localhost:5173
 ```

-Step 3 : Run the backend of the application by the follwing command
+Step 3 : Run the backend of the application by the following command
 ```
   cd backend
   npm start or yarn start
 ```

-Step 4 : Run the frontend of the application by the follwing command
+Step 4 : Run the frontend of the application by the following command
 ```
   cd frontend
   npm start or yarn start